Master of Science in Engineering - General (Online, Part-Time)

 Course Requirements

 Courses can be taken completely online or as a combination of online and on-campus offerings.
-Elective engineering courses are primarily from systems engineering, an area of interest to most engineers responsible for productivity enhancements.
-Other courses in cyber security and electrical power are available on-campus to enhance these elective offerings; online offering will be available soon.
-All students must complete 21 cr hr based on the engineering core, business core, and engineering electives as described below.
-Students completing a course work only degree will take an additional 9 cr hr of courses from the three categories.
+Elective engineering courses are primarily in systems engineering, energy, and advanced manufacturing, areas of interest to most engineers responsible for productivity enhancements.
+All students complete a minimum of 21 credit hours (cr hr) based on the engineering core, business core, and engineering electives.
+You can elect to complete the degree with a work-related project capstone or additional coursework from any of the three categories.

 ENGINEERING CORE (6 - 9 Cr.
 Hr.)

-Consists of 2 or 3 courses that prepare you to use engineering analysis methods to solve practical problems in industry.
-The variety of electives offered allow the student to customize their degree to fit their needs.
+Consists of 2 or 3 courses that prepare you to use engineering analysis methods and project management to solve practical problems in industry.
+The variety of electives offered allow you to customize the degree to fit your needs.

 BUSINESS CORE (3 - 12 Cr.
 Hr.)

-Up to 4 courses designed to acquaint engineers, scientists and/or technologists with financial, managerial and legal/social issues that can help engineers succeed in today’s marketplace.
+Up to 4 courses designed to acquaint engineers, scientists and/or technologists with financial, managerial and legal/social issues that can help you succeed in today’s marketplace.

 ELECTIVES (12 - 21 Cr.
 Hr.)

-Elective courses can be selected from the area of the student’s concentration.
-Any 5000/6000 level course in Engineering (GNEN), Bioengineering (BIOE), Chemical Engineering (CHEE), Civil and Environmental Engineering (CIVE), Electrical Engineering and Computer Science (EECS), or Mechanical, Industrial and Manufacturing Engineering (MIME) may be selected as an elective.
-Regularly offered online electives are listed in the table below.
+Elective courses can be selected to go either broad or deep in your area of interest.
+Any 5000/6000 level course in General Engineering (GNEN), Bioengineering (BIOE), Chemical Engineering (CHEE), Civil and Environmental Engineering (CIVE), Electrical Engineering and Computer Science (EECS), or Mechanical, Industrial and Manufacturing Engineering (MIME) may be selected as an elective.

 WORK-RELATED PROJECT (6 Cr.
 Hr.)